MCP Security, Data Flow, and Permissions

 General-purpose Server

-A server (e.g., /mcp/default) with read-heavy tools like search and document retrieval.
+A server (for example, /mcp/default) with read-heavy tools like search and document retrieval.

 Persona-specific Servers